Friday, 31 July 2015

 So I bit the bullet and made an appointment to get sprayed with a "St Tropez" tan yesterday after my hair cut.
 And I mean literally sprayed with a hose as I turned around and around so that all angles could be covered.
 I was given instructions to wait 12 hours before showering and to moisturise my skin liberally.

 Reactions at home were unanimously negative.
-James has been singing the Oompa Loompa song from Charlie and the Chocolate Factory, and David says that my face is the same colour as my hair and that I look much older.
+James has been singing the Oompa Loompa song from Charlie and the Chocolate Factory, and Davie says that my face is the same colour as my hair and that I look much older.
 When Ally and Cat skyped from China this afternoon Ally was gasping with horror and laughter.
 Even lovely Cat couldn't help mentioning that I look as if I have no lips.

 As for me, I'm quite relaxed about it.
 It is quite drastic and I look a bit silly but it's fun and I know that it will only last a few days.
 In fact it has inspired me to do something that I haven't done for more than 25 years - yes, this evening I have painted my toenails!
 Whatever next?

-Wednesday 29 July 2015
+Wednesday, 29 July 2015

 Cats and phone return

 It was great to get Tom and Ruby home from the battery although they cried really loudly in the car.
 Ruby broke her way out of the cat basket while I was driving and I had to pull into an industrial estate to put her back in because she was walking around the parcel shelf yelling.
-Alasdair did the same thing when he was a toddler.
+Alasdair once did the same thing when he was a toddler!
 Tom stayed in the basket and just stuck his head out, mewling pitifully.
 No amount of reassurance helped and they were only happy when they got home.
 They spent the afternoon going in and out of the cat flap and inspecting their territory.

 To my surprise and pleasure I found my phone, which has been missing for about four weeks.
 I had it right beside me on the couch one evening and by the time I got upstairs I couldn't find it.
 I searched everywhere I could think of including the outside bins (which was a disgusting experience) and James and Davie and Ally searched too, for days and days.
 Then the holiday intervened, but on returning I had to start thinking about replacing it.
-Then on Monday morning I went to put on my blue trainers (which I had not taken on holiday).
+Then on Monday morning I went to put on my blue trainers (which I had not taken on holiday.)
 And there was the phone in one of the shoes.
 I just sat there and stared at it for a while.
 All that I can think is that I popped the phone into a shoe to carry it upstairs, although I have no recollection of it.
 I charged the phone up and texted James "Surprise!"

-Monday 27 July 2015
+Monday, 27 July 2015

 Goodbye America, we love you!

-We spent our last morning of our holiday at the pool.
+We spent our last morning of our holiday at the hotel pool.
 There was not a cloud in the sky and the mountains all around us were green and beautiful.
-I felt sad to leave and would love to return to Steamboat.
-The car journey to Denver took us right through the Rockies, which was spectacular and we crossed the Colorado River.
+I felt sad to leave and would love to return to Steamboat Springs.
+The car journey to Denver took us right through the Rockies, which were spectacular and we crossed the Colorado River.
 The highest that the road reached was more than 12000 feet.
 Then came a long downhill section with lots of warning signs about the steepness of the slope - half way down there was another warning sign saying "Truckers, you are not down yet!" which I thought was funny.

 The journey home all went according a to plan and I managed to get about five hours sleep between Denver and Reykjavik.
 It was still a long haul - we worked out that it took us almost exactly 24 hours from leaving Steamboat to arriving home - but I read my book and watched programmes that I had loaded onto my iPad.
 We had a lovely lunch at Jamie's Italian in Gatwick.
 When we arrived in Glasgow we were a bit dismayed by the grey, rainy weather - apparently it has been like this since we went away!

-Saturday 25 July 2015
+Sunday, 26 July 2015

 In the evening we went to the local rodeo which was brilliant.
 We went to the Calgary Stampede years ago but I think I preferred this one because it was smaller and the setting was amazing, in the valley with the mountains all around and a spectacular sunset in the west.
 Barbecue food and beer was served and everyone was very friendly.
-Again this was a very patriotic experience, we all sang The Star Spangled banner as a cowgirl rode around with a large American flag.
-The commentator also asked us to listen to a song called God Bless America Again, a very patriotic country music song asking for God to bless and guide America, which was half sung and half spoken.
+Again this was a very patriotic experience, we all sang The Star Spangled Banner as a cowgirl rode around with a large American flag.
+The commentator also asked us to listen to a song called "God Bless America Again", a very patriotic country music song asking for God to bless and guide America, which was half sung and half spoken.
 The commentator and the rodeo clown engaged in some banter in between the contests which was good-natured and quite amusing, for example when the coal train went by and tooted very loudly, they joked about it and then played the start of Folsom Prison Blues "I hear the train a comin' / It's rolling round the bend / And I ain't seen the sunshine since I don't know when, / I'm stuck in Folsom prison, and time keeps draggin' on / But that train keeps a rollin' on down to San Antone.." which made the crowd laugh.
 The contests included bull riding, team roping, steer wrestling and tie-down roping.
 I was impressed by how carefully the animals were treated, and there was a great atmosphere; the children were very much involved and the under sixes got the chance to chase Rambo the Ram and pull a ribbon from him to win a prize.
 Rambo the Ram was not at all perturbed by the experience and the rodeo clown was very funny with them, inciting them to lie down and make "dirt angels" in the earthen floor of the rodeo ground, much to the groans of their watching parents.
 Although it was dark when we headed back to the hotel it was still a very warm, balmy evening.

 We have had a lovely relaxing time at Steamboat Springs around the hotel and the town.
 The town is in two parts; downtown where there are lots of shops and restaurants, and the mountain village which is at the foot of the ski slopes.
 It's strange to see a ski resort in the summer; you can see all the lifts and slopes and ski hire shops but it's still hard to imagine it all covered with snow.
 Our Yellowstone healthy habits are still with us and as well as doing lots of swimming in the pool, we went on a hike on Thursday to nearby Fish Creek.
-It was really hot but we were well covered in the Factor 50 sun spray which David hates (although he uses it because he knows that he needs it!)
+It was really hot but we were well covered in the Factor 50 sun spray which Davie hates (although he uses it because he knows that he needs it!)
 There is more variety of trees here than at Yellowstone, where 99% of trees were Lodgepole Pines - or "pinus monotonous" as one of the Rangers called them!
 The trail was pleasant, zig-zagging up the hill through the trees with beautiful views of the waterfall.

 It was good to cool off back at the pool later.
-We met a pleasant couple who have lived in Steamboat since 1983 and when we told them that David was hungry for a really good burger they recommended the Back Door Grill - although at first they didn't understand my Scottish pronunciation of burger which was quite funny.
+We met a pleasant couple who have lived in Steamboat since 1983 and when we told them that Davie was hungry for a really good burger they recommended the Back Door Grill - although at first they didn't understand my Scottish pronunciation of burger which was quite funny.
 Anyway the restaurant was indeed excellent with interesting and unusual toppings for its burgers - I had the Twilight Zone which was topped with Cheddar, Peanut Butter, Bacon and Creamy Sriracha which is a Thai sauce.
 It was delicious.

 • 8.

-Friday 24 July 2015
+Wednesday, 22 July 2015

 The Wagon Wheel of Time Turns